-If the requirement for item 2 were removed and only seven items were required, the compliance for Quarter 4 would increase from 7% to 33%.
+If the requirement for item 2 were not included in the calculation and only seven items were counted, the compliance for Quarter 4 would increase from 7% to 33%.
 DHS is evaluating the method for reporting data collected via the lead agency review process and whether the current way of requiring all eight items is an accurate reflection of what is happening in lead agencies.
-DHS will make recommendations during the Olmstead Plan amendment process on any changes necessary.
+DHS will make recommendations during the Olmstead Plan amendment process of any changes necessary.